The most important training tools for teaching dog owners are:

 13) Have fun.

-There are three things dog owners should give their dogs in the following order:
+There are three things dog guardians should give their dogs in the following order:

 2. Leadership - training will help you to communicate with your dog and make you the pack leader.